 It is notable that the M50 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the features and operation of the M50 and TZ200 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Panasonic TZ200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic TZ200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.